-The Plan was developed to provide a high-level summary of improvement efforts that will be implemented or explored over the plan's four-year period and will be used as a roadmap for DHHS and the ACPG to develop a work plan and action steps to be taken to achieve the goals and guide initiative development from one point to another.
+This Plan was developed to provide a high-level summary of improvement efforts that will be implemented or explored over the plan's four-year period.
+This Plan will be used as a roadmap for DHHS and the ACPG to develop a work plan that will detail the action steps to be taken to achieve the goals and guide initiative development from one point to another.